-- 6.12 You must not keep any animal which causes or is likely to cause a nuisance, annoyance or disturbance to neighbours or others living in the locality of your home.
+- 6.12 You, members of your household or visitors must not allow any animal to frighten, annoy or cause a nuisance to any other person living in the locality of your home.
+Dogs must be accompanied by you or a responsible member of your household and kept on a lead when in common areas. - 6.13 You must not keep any animal which causes or is likely to cause a nuisance, annoyance or disturbance to neighbours or others living in the locality of your home.
 Examples of this include, but are not limited to: allowing your animal to persistently foul in an inappropriate place, straying, barking, creating an offensive smell, inadequate control or creating any kind of health hazard.
-In these instances, the council may withdraw its permission for you to keep the animal(s) and you must then remove it/them from your home. - 6.13 You must comply with the terms of the Control of Dogs Order 1992, whereby all dogs in public places are required to wear a collar with identification attached to it, including the owner's name and address. - 6.14 You must not keep any dog listed under the Dangerous Dogs Act 1991 at your home. - 6.15 In cases of cruelty to animals, the council will withdraw its permission for you to keep the animal(s) and you must then remove it/them from your home.
-The council will also report these cases to the RSPCA or the police. - 6.16 You, members of your household or visitors must ensure that any animal kept at your home does not prevent an employee, contractor or agent of the council gaining access to your home.
+In these instances, the council may withdraw its permission for you to keep the animal(s) and you must then remove it/them from your home. - 6.14 You must comply with the terms of the Control of Dogs Order 1992, whereby all dogs in public places are required to wear a collar with identification attached to it, including the owner's name and address. - 6.15 You must not keep any dog listed under the Dangerous Dogs Act 1991 at your home. - 6.16 In cases of cruelty to animals, the council will withdraw its permission for you to keep the animal(s) and you must then remove it/them from your home.
+The council will also report these cases to the RSPCA or the police. - 6.17 You, members of your household or visitors must ensure that any animal kept at your home does not prevent an employee, contractor or agent of the council gaining access to your home. - 6.18 You must not feed birds or other animals by putting food of any kind out onto communal areas, including grassed areas.